WorldMobileCoin/guideline/Exchange.md

 });
 ```
 ## Transaction
-These methods are involved for single address.
+`createsigntransaction` method is involved for single address.
 By querying address final balance, it should be handy for exchange to calculate changes, fees and amount to withdraw.
+Change will be add automatically to sender/from address.

 ### Create and Sign a Transaction
 ~~~